-In the Nicene Creed, we proclaim that we look for "new life in the world to come".
+In the Nicene Creed, we believe in the "new life in the world to come".
 This is the life after the Second Coming of Christ, and it is one where everyone lives forever with God.

 Christ will come again.
 This is known as the second coming.